Coding4Deep/VRProfile-Multi-Tier-Application-Setup-Project/README.md

 <h1>Scenario & Use Case </h1>
-● The VRProfile application is a web-based system that requires multiple services to function properly.
+● The VRProfile application is a web-based system that requires multiple services to function properly. <br>
-● Each service is deployed on a separate virtual machine (VM) to mirror real-world deployments.
+● Each service is deployed on a separate virtual machine (VM) to mirror real-world deployments. <br>
-● This multi-tier architecture ensures modularity, scalability, and fault isolation.
+● This multi-tier architecture ensures modularity, scalability, and fault isolation. <br>

 <h1>Why Are We Setting Up This Project? </h1>
-● To create a local development & testing environment before deploying to production.
+● To create a local development & testing environment before deploying to production. <br>
-● To learn and practice infrastructure automation using Vagrant.
+● To learn and practice infrastructure automation using Vagrant. <br>
-● To test and optimize application performance by setting up a distributed service architecture.
+● To test and optimize application performance by setting up a distributed service architecture. <br>
-● To simulate a production environment for DevOps CI/CD pipeline testing.
+● To simulate a production environment for DevOps CI/CD pipeline testing.<br>

 <h1>Multi-Tier Architecture Breakdown </h1>
-The application is structured into five key services, each running on separate VMs:
+The application is structured into five key services, each running on separate VMs: <br><br>
-1. Database Tier: MySQL (MariaDB) → Stores user and application data.
+1. Database Tier: MySQL (MariaDB) → Stores user and application data. <br>
-2. Cache Tier: Memcached → Caches database queries for better performance.
+2. Cache Tier: Memcached → Caches database queries for better performance. <br>
-3. Message Queue Tier: RabbitMQ → Handles asynchronous messaging.
+3. Message Queue Tier: RabbitMQ → Handles asynchronous messaging. <br>
 4. Application Tier: Tomcat → Runs the Java-based backend application.
 5. Web Tier: Nginx → Acts as a reverse proxy and serves web requests.